Supreme Court Upholds TikTok Ban: How The App Could Survive In The U.S.

 Axios reported that some prominent figures who have floated their names as potential buyers include X (formerly Twitter) owner Elon Musk, a group led by billionaire Frank McCourt and "Shark Tank" co-host Kevin O'Leary, and Bobby Kotick, the former CEO of video game company Activision Blizzard.

-President Joe Biden has said he wouldn't enforce the TikTok ban during his final 48 hours in office, the Associated Press reported.
-He has left the app's future in the hands of President-elect Donald Trump, who will return to the White House on Monday, Jan.
+In a statement, the White House said President Joe Biden won't enforce the TikTok ban during his final 36 hours in office, leaving the app's future in the hands of President-elect Donald Trump, whose second term will begin on Monday, Jan.
 20.

+"President Biden's position on TikTok has been clear for months, including since Congress sent a bill in overwhelming, bipartisan fashion to the President’s desk: TikTok should remain available to Americans, but simply under American ownership or other ownership that addresses the national security concerns identified by Congress in developing this law," said White House Press Secretary Karine Jean-Pierre.
+"Given the sheer fact of timing, this administration recognizes that actions to implement the law simply must fall to the next administration."

 President-elect Trump previously pushed for a TikTok ban in his first term but has changed his stance on the app.
 Trump advisers have said he'll pledge to keep TikTok active in the U.S., but no specific details have been given about how he'll achieve that.